csaf-poc/csaf_distribution/docs/csaf_downloader.md

-  -r, --rate=                      The average upper limit of https operations per second (defaults to unlimited) -w, --worker=NUM                 NUMber of concurrent downloads (default: 2) -t, --timerange=RANGE            RANGE of time from which advisories to download -H, --header=                    One or more extra HTTP header fields
+  -r, --rate=                      The average upper limit of https operations per second (defaults to unlimited) -w, --worker=NUM                 NUMber of concurrent downloads (default: 2) -t, --timerange=RANGE            RANGE of time from which advisories to download -f, --folder=FOLDER              Download all into a given subFOLDER -H, --header=                    One or more extra HTTP header fields
       --validator=URL              URL to validate documents remotely
       --validatorcache=FILE        FILE to cache remote validations